Pre-auction strategic communication: Appendix: Omitted proofs

-\begin{proof}[Proof of lemma \ref{lem_active_nonactive}.]
-Suppose the seller runs a mechanism after $(a_i,\bar n_{-i})$, where $\bar n_{-i}$ represents the pooled nonactive message of the opponent.
-As argued before, since no type sending $\bar n_{-i}$ can receive positive interim utility from the mechanism, the auction must simply be a posted price mechanism for bidder $i$ that excludes bidder $-i$ with probability 1.
-This price must be $r$ I claim there exists $\epsilon>0$ such that If for sake of contradiction this were not the case, then for every $\epsilon>0$, it must be that $F_{\bar n_{-i}}(r-\epsilon)<1$, so $\sup\{\supp(F_{\bar n_{-i}})\}=r.$ I will show that gives a contradiction.
-Let $\bar\phi_i(\cdot\mid a_i)$ and $\bar\phi_{-i}(\cdot\mid \bar n_{-i})$ denote the (potentially) ironed\footnote{Monotonicity of strategies implies the posteriors are supported on a connected set, so the standard Myerson ironing procedure goes through.} virtual value functions corresponding to $F_{a_i}$ and $F_{\bar n_{-i}}$ (and defined on the support of the respective distributions).
-It is well-known from standard mechanism design that the ironed virtual value of bidder $-i$ along the upper tail converges to the top value, i.e.
+I will show that gives a contradiction.
+Let $\bar\phi_i(\cdot\mid \bar n_i)$ and $\bar\phi_j(\cdot\mid a_j)$ denote the (potentially) ironed\footnote{Monotonicity of strategies implies the posteriors are supported on connected sets, so the standard Myerson ironing procedure goes through.} virtual value functions corresponding to $F_{\bar n_i}$ and $F_{a_j}$ for $j\neq i$, respectively.
+It is well-known from standard mechanism design that the ironed virtual value of bidder $i$ along the upper tail of $F_{\bar n_i}$ converges to the top value, i.e.